thisisnish/streamhub-sdk/README.md

         showMore: 50
     });

+In typical use a ListView and any of its derivitives expects you to clean up any Views that are removed from  view.
+Attach a listener to your ListView to listen for these events and act appropriately:

+    var listView = listView({});
+    listView.on('remove', function(view){
+        view.destroy();
+    });

 ## Content

 `streamhub-sdk/content/content` provides a structured base class to represent any Content on the web.
 Content must only have a `.body`, which is an HTML string.